ldz666666/tianchi2019_imagenet_attack/README.md

 ## Run
 > sh tianchi.sh [ your imagepath ] [ your output imagepath ] [ your epsilon ]

-Remember we delete the first row (title) of dev.csv in folder images
+Remember we delete the title of dev.csv in folder images